-Peter Friese, Kunstverein Ruhr, NRW Germany, 2015
+Peter Friese, Thoughts on the Performative Installation by Franticek Klossner, Kunstverein Ruhr, Essen, NRW, Germany, 2015

 The Bern-based Swiss artist has created a striking multipart installation for the exhibition space of the Kunstverein Ruhr.
 It is comprised of two video projections as well as a frozen self-portrait made of ice that actually melts in the space.
 The combination of state-of-the-art media technology and performative and sculptural elements facilitates an aesthetic experience within which collective visual worlds are superimposed with contemporary thought and undergo an exciting update.
 The strange title of the exhibition furthermore takes up two concepts that stem from antique Greek thought that shall confirm this point of departure and the ensuing lines of thought.

 A self-portrait of the artist made of ice hangs above a large surface of water that has been placed on the floor of the exhibition space.
 It is initially an exact one-to-one cast of the artist’s head.
 Just out of cold storage and hung upside down on a metal loop, this impressive body of ice initially becomes covered with a velvety white layer of frost before it gradually begins to melt and drip off due to the ambient temperature.
 This physical process occurs in what for the viewer is amazing slowness, which in turn demands one’s awareness.
 The waiting time becomes part of the performative concept.
 The fine white ice crystals ultimately dissolve, and the melting process can be experienced as a permanent rhythmic process within the exhibition.